UKEODHP/eodhp-guide/Platform Deployment.md

 The ArgoCD deployment installs and configures a Postgres operator which adds databases, users and schemas to the infrastructure, with credentials stored as kubernetes secrets.
 The intended design is that each application will have its own database, and each database will have a schema and user per environment.

 The process for setting up a new application to use the database is as follows:
+1. The following manifests should be created in a file named <app-name>-db.yaml in the apps/databases/envs/<env> directory of the argocd deployment.
+These resources need to be created in the same namespace as the postgres-operator deployment.
-1. Create a `Postgres` resource in `databases.yaml`.
+   1. Create a `Postgres` resource.
 This contains basic information on the new database and sets up a schema for the environment.
-2. Create a `PostgresUser` resource in `users.yaml`.
+   2. Create a `PostgresUser` resource.
 This creates a user as an owner of the database, and creates kubernetes secrets for the user.
-3. Create a `Job` in `user-permissions.yaml`.
+   3. Create a `Job`.
 This will set permissions of the user to restrict it to the environment's schema by running the script in `postgres-scripts.yaml`.
 It requires postgres admin credentials.

-To allow an application to use the newly created database, credentials may be obtained using the kubernetes secret.
-The `ClusterSecretStore` set up in `secret-store.yaml` allows this across namespaces.
+2. To allow an application to use the newly created database, credentials may be obtained using the kubernetes secret created by the PostgresUser.
+This exists in the databases namespace, so to fascilitate access a ClusterSecretStore, `database-store`, has been created that can fetch secrets from this namespace and replicate them in the app namespace.
+The keys for this secret can be set as convenient.
+The replicated secret data should then be passed into the application manfiests where appropriate.
+The secret makes the host, database name, user name and password all available.

 ## Manual Configuration